trivento/dashr/README.md

 - When the data keeps loading there might be a problem with authentication.
 When this message pops up in console:
   "No 'Access-Control-Allow-Origin' header is present on the requested resource." the CORS requests must be enabled in the browser.

+### Running the app during production

+There are  different solutions for hosting Dashr.
+One easy and fast solution is NGINX.

+## NGINX

+1. Download and unpack NGINX (http://nginx.org/en/download.html)

+2. Copy the 'app' folder to NGINX/html

+3. And start NGINX.

 ## Authors

 - Henk Jurriens @henkjurriens